ibm-cloud-architecture/refarch-integration/docs/icp/troubleshooting.md

 * Be sure to have use the settings from the 'configure client'.
 * Be sure the cluster name / IP address are mapped in /etc/hosts
 * Be sure to have a ca.crt into `~/.ssh` folder
-* Use the `bx pr login -a <clustername>/api -u admin` command
+* Use the `bx pr login -a <clustername>/api -u admin` command to login to the cluster

 ### Default backend - 404
 This error can occur if the ingress rules are not working well.

-1. Assess if ingress is well defined: virtual hostname, proxy adddress and status/age of running
+1. Assess if ingress is well defined: virtual hostname, proxy address and status/age of running
   ```
   kubectl get ing --namespace browncompute